FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 ### Feed list Export

 You can export your feed list in OPML format either from the web interface, or from the [Command-Line Interface](https://github.com/FreshRSS/FreshRSS/blob/edge/cli/README.md).

+The OPML export only exports the standard OPML parameters and does not export things such as desired refresh frequency, custom attributes such as passwords, user agent, XPath Web scraping, etc.

+To export all that, use a full back-up with export-to-sqlite, as in following sectiong is described.

 ### Saving Articles